 I often prefer to build my replicas to the same size as the original studio models, especially when those models are covered in model kit part detailing.
 Being able to just go and buy the model kits makes my job easier and leads to a more accurate looking model.
 However TB5 is quite a large model and I really didn't want a big replica filling my display room, so this time I just picked a size of around 23 inch in length.

-and the craft is quite a simple shape so the blueprint
+for many years and the craft is quite a simple shape so

-didn't take long, however there is one big problem with
+the blueprint didn't take long, however there is one big

-this model and most people think of it straight away -
+problem with this model and most people think of it

 Normally I tend to use a lot of plastics in my model making but here I decided to use wood, which would also give me a more solid finish - I also had some off cuts laying about in the loft so it would also make the model pretty cheap.

-discs from plywood sheeting and then assembled them on
+just cut five discs from plywood sheeting and then

 The discs were initially just glued into position, then screw fixed together with the screws in the top and bottom having to be recessed and then filled over.
 The sides were now filled in with pieces of thin Balsa wood.
 The vertical centre section was just plain Balsa, but for the three angled surfaces the Balsa was set at a recessed level and then skimmed over with P38 car filler, which was then sanded smooth.
 Once this was completed the whole piece, Plywood, car filler and Balsa, was given a coating of SP113 epoxy resin and then again sanded smooth.